 Regulatory Notice of Non-Compliance - In September 2021, the New Jersey Department of Environmental Protection (NJDEP) issued a Notice of Non-Compliance (Notice) to Middlesex based on self-reporting by Middlesex that the level of Perfluorooctanoic Acid (PFOA) in water treated at its Park Avenue Wellfield Treatment Plant in South Plainfield, New Jersey exceeded a recently promulgated NJDEP standard effective in 2021.
+The NJDEP standard for PFOA was developed based on a Health-based Maximum Contaminant Level of 14 parts per trillion.
 Neither the NJDEP nor Middlesex has characterized this exceedance as an acute health threat.
 However, Middlesex was required to notify its affected customers and complied in November 2021 as required by the regulation.
-Further, the Notice required the Company to take any action necessary to comply with the new standard by September 7, 2022.

-The NJDEP standard for PFOA was developed based on a Health-based Maximum Contaminant Level (MCL) of 14 parts per trillion (ppt).
-Although the United States Environmental Protection Agency (USEPA) has not yet implemented a regulation relative to PFOA, the water distributed from the Park Avenue Wellfield Treatment Plant does meet the USEPA's current health advisory level of 70 ppt and would meet the NJDEP's pre-2021 standard guidance level of 40 ppt, which was not a regulation.
-Construction of an enhanced treatment process at the Park Avenue Wellfield Treatment Plant to comply with an anticipated NJDEP standard, at a level which is unknown at this time, had already begun prior to the regulation being enacted.
+The Notice further required the Company to take any action necessary to comply with the new standard by September 7, 2022.
+The Company began construction of an enhanced treatment process at the Park Avenue Wellfield Treatment Plant to comply with the new standard prior to the regulation being enacted.
 Since completion is not expected until mid-2023, in December 2021, the Company implemented an interim solution to meet the Notice requirements.
 The Park Avenue Wellfield Treatment Plant was taken off-line and alternate sources of supply have been obtained.
-The Company is in the process of implementing an acceleration of a portion of the Park Avenue Wellfield treatment upgrades in order to meet anticipated increases in the historical higher water demand periods during the summer months.
-This is also intended to result in compliance with the requirements of the Notice.
+Simultaneously, the Company accelerated a portion of the enhanced treatment project to allow a restart of the Park Avenue Wellfield Treatment Plant ahead of historical higher water demand periods during the summer months.